 This usually means that unless you sell with a discount, other investors might not buy from you.

-There's no limitations on discount rates, however, you can only sell your investment with a premium of max.
-1%
+There are no limitations on discount rates, however, you can only sell your investment with a premium of max.
+1%.
+You are also not able to sell loans from suspended lenders.

-A good alternative to Viventor is also PeerBerry, which is a smaller P2P marketplace that lists short-term loans.
-Find out more about this platform in our newest PeerBerry review .
+A great alternative to Viventor is PeerBerry, which is a smaller P2P marketplace that lists short-term loans.
+Find out more about this platform in our newest PeerBerry review.

-Viventor’s customer support is very responsive.
+Viventor’s customers used to be responsive back in 2020.
 When we requested additional information about Viventor’s past performance, the support team have got back to us within one business day.
-Note that, even more popular P2P lending platforms such as Bondora, FinBee aren’t as fast as Viventor fast when responding to investors’ requests.

 Viventor Review Summary